 - With a cable shutter release: Lock the release to the on position, hang the cable, and wait!

-- With Interval Timer Shooting: Set your interval (less than 5 seconds), set your number of shots (the more the better), hit go!
+- With Interval Timer Shooting: Set your interval to between 1 and 3 seconds, set your number of shots (the more the better), hit go!
 (Each camera system is a bit different, so you’ll need to check out your manual)

 Now it’s a waiting game.
 I like to make sure that a few shots go off and that everything seems to be acting right before walking away at all, but now is the time to enjoy the surroundings.
 I tried meditating, and that worked alright for a while.
 Whatever you do, the longer you let the camera do it’s thing, the better.